 The exact home and executable paths depend on how the base interpreter was installed, but include-system-site-packages = false remains the default isolated mode.
 Use --system-site-packages only when the environment must inherit packages from the base interpreter.

-- Verify that the new environment can run its own interpreter and bundled pip without activating the shell.
+- Verify that the new environment owns its bundled pip without activating the shell.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.